 For the purpose of deciding whether a particular requirement of the standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

-Draft Indian Standard
+Indian Standard

 CODE FOR HYGIENIC CONDITIONS FOR ALCOHOLIC BEVERAGE INDUSTRY

-( First Revision of IS 14348)
+( First Revision )

 1 SCOPE